SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Clone will move proportionally to its scale on the XZ Axis.
+When enabled, clone will move proportionally to its own scale on the XZ plane.

 </details>